 Think of actions as voice buttons that need to stand alone on their own line.
 Don’t embed action links in the paragraph text.
 Ensure that the utterance exactly matches the action link so that users can say “Watch Video” as well as click the “Watch Video” action to watch a related video.
 Prominently display primary actions and keep these above the fold and distinct from the body copy.
 Common primary actions include: Watch Trailer, Showtimes, Share, Add to List, Reserve a Table, Get a Ride, and Buy Tickets.
 Don’t display more than three actions per template.

-You can use Body Template 1 to display a full-screen image as seen below.
-Use an image that’s easy to view from seven feet away.
-This template works best with one large image.
+You can use Body Template 7 to display a single full-screen foreground image as seen below.
+Use an image that’s easy to view from seven feet away on Echo Show, and five feet on Echo Spot.
 If you need to provide multiple images, use one of the other templates.
+The background image is optional, and will be scaled to fit the device screen.
+These images show Body Template 7 on an Echo Show and an Echo Spot.

-Body Template 1 with a full-width inline image:
+Body Template 7 with a full-width foreground image and transparent background image:

 - Specific entities (Body Templates 2 & 3)